GodotMisogi/AeroFuse.jl/docs/src/howto.md

 wing_mesh = WingMesh(wing, [20,8], 10)
 ````

+!!! tip
-Optionally the type of spanwise spacing can be specified by the keyword `span_spacing` and providing types `Sine(), Cosine(), Uniform()` or a vector of the combination with length corresponding to the number of sections.
+    Optionally ,the type of spanwise spacing can be specified by the keyword `span_spacing` and providing types `Sine(), Cosine(), Uniform()` or a vector of the combination with length corresponding to the number of sections.
+For example, if you have two spanwise sections and the wing is symmetric, then the total number of spanwise sections is four.
+So the spanwise spacing argument would be, for example, `spanwise_spacing = [Uniform(), Cosine(), Cosine(), Uniform()]`

 ````@example howto
 # Horizontal tail